Mpox

 Additional Resources

-A person with monkeypox may experience all or only a few symptoms.
+A person with mpox may experience all or only a few symptoms.
 Sometimes the rash appears first, followed by other symptoms.
 Others only experience a rash and no other symptoms.

-If you have a new or unexplained rash or other symptoms, avoid close or intimate contact with anyone until you have been checked out by a health care provider.
+If you have a new or unexplained rash or other symptoms, avoid close or intimate contact with anyone until you have been checked out by a health care professional.

 Prevention and Treatment